irfanhakim-as/charts/mika/plexmaster/README.md

 > [!IMPORTANT]
 > To prevent a potential issue with attaching/mounting volumes to multiple nodes, you may need to set the value of `replicaCount` to `"0"` in the `values.yaml` file before upgrading.
 After the upgrade is complete, revert the value back to its previous setting and upgrade the chart once again to complete the upgrade process.

-1. Get the values file of the PlexMaster chart or an existing installation (release).
+1. Get the values file of the Flex chart or an existing installation (release).

-    Get the latest PlexMaster chart values file for a new installation:
+    Get the latest Flex chart values file for a new installation:

     ```sh
-    helm show values mika/plexmaster > values.yaml
+    helm show values mika/flex > values.yaml
     ```

-    Alternatively, get the values file of an existing PlexMaster release:
+    Alternatively, get the values file of an existing Flex release:

     ```sh
     helm get values ${releaseName} --namespace ${namespace} > values.yaml